hiesabx/reservoirflow/README.md

 Any open-source tool requires resources that cost both time and money.
 Although much of open-source work is driven by the good intention of having accessible and reproducible research, open-source has also proved to be a very successful business model especially when the tool grows to a production level.
 Compare for example Python with other commercial tools (e.g. Matlab).
 Python is open-source but also much more successful!

 To reach a stable production level, we will need enough investment to develop, upgrade, and maintain this tool.
-Here comes the role of oil & gas companies (i.e. especially operation companies) who may benefit a lot from this tool to Sponsorship of this project.
-This will help us as a community to dedicate more resources and to add new features (i.e. let it be Quantum Computing!) or fix some bugs.
+Here comes the role of oil & gas companies (i.e. especially operation companies) who may benefit a lot from this tool to sponsor this project.
+This will help us to dedicate more resources and to add new features (i.e. let it be Quantum Computing!) or fix some bugs.

 If you are an individual who may benefit from this work, consider supporting this project by [Sponsorship on Patreon](https://www.patreon.com/zakgrin) or by any means.
 Even by just starting to use this tool and reporting some errors or insights.
 If you can't then that is fine.
 Our main duty is to always keep this tool open-source.